 1.4.
 This Data Protection Policy does not form part of any employee’s contract of employment and it may be amended at any time.
 Any breach of this policy will be taken seriously and may result in disciplinary action.

 2.1.
 This policy sets out 30 Technology’s rules on data protection and the legal conditions that must be satisfied in relation to the obtaining, handling, processing, storage, transportation and destruction of personal information.

 2.2.
-Our Data Protection Officer is responsible for ensuring compliance with GDPR and with this policy.
-Your manager can advise you who our Data Protection Officer is.
-Any questions or concerns about the operation of this policy should be referred in the first instance to the Data Protection Officer.
+Our Privacy Officer is responsible for ensuring compliance with UK GDPR and with this policy.
+Your manager can advise you who our Privacy Officer is.
+Any questions or concerns about the operation of this policy should be referred in the first instance to the Privacy Officer.

 3.1.
 Data is personal information about an individual who can be directly or indirectly identified from that information.
 Data can be factual (such as a name, address or date of birth) or it can be an opinion (such as a performance appraisal).
 This personal information is referred to as ‘Data’ in the remainder of this policy.

 3.2.
 Data Subjects for the purpose of this policy include all living individuals about whom we hold Data.
 A Data Subject need not be a UK national or resident.
 All Data Subjects have legal rights in relation to their Data.